 G. A Representative shall not conduct an election in which he/she is a candidate.

-A. The officers of the Association shall be a President or Co-Presidents, a Vice- President, a Secretary, and a Treasurer.
+A. The officers of the Association shall be a President, a Vice- President, a Secretary, and a Treasurer.

 B. These officers shall be and remain currently paid-up local, state, and national (Active) members as a condition for nomination to and service in their respective positions during their terms of office.